 The main benefit of aseptic processing is that it leads to less food waste—aseptic packaging has become popular because the process can keep food safe and fresh for more than six months, without the need for refrigeration or preservatives.
 Unlike HPP, which is more like the food you make at home (perishable and requiring refrigeration), aseptic foods are shelf-stabilized.

 At Little Spoon, we’re determined to provide the best meal solutions possible for your babe.
 That’s why we opt for HPP—to ensure fresh, safe baby food (just like homemade!) that’s specifically designed for your little one’s nutritional needs.
+Get started today with Little Spoon and rest easy knowing your babe is getting fresh, nutritional baby food.

 We did the research so you don’t have to but if you’re interested in digging a little further into food processing techniques, here are our source: